jmshea/jupytercards/README.md

 # JupyterCards
 *JupyterCards* is a tool for displaying **interactive flash cards in Jupyter notebooks and Jupyter Book**.
+JupyterCards was created to enable interactive quizzes for readers of my book [*Foundations of Data Science with Python*](https://amzn.to/48cYila) [Affilate Link]

 *JupyterCards* is part of my effort to make **open source tools for developing modern, interactive textbooks**.
 * The other part of this effort is my interactive self-assessment quiz tool,